Fred Rogers: Honorary degrees

 Rogers has received honorary degrees from over 43 colleges and universities.
-After 1973, two commemorative quilts, created by two of Rogers's friends and archived at the Fred Rogers Center at St. Vincent College in Latrobe, were made out of the academic hoods he received during the graduation ceremonies.
+After 1973, two commemorative quilts, created by two of Rogers' friends and archived at the Fred Rogers Center at St. Vincent College in Latrobe, were made out of the academic hoods he received during the graduation ceremonies.

 Note: Much of the below list is taken from "Honorary Degrees Awarded to Fred Rogers", unless otherwise stated.